workadventure/workadventure/README.md

 If you have exit scene
 - You must create layer "exit".
 The layer have cases where the gamer can switch to the next scene.
 - In layer properties, you must add "exitSceneUrl" property.
 It represents a url map of the next scene For exemple : `/<map folder>/<map>.json`.
 Be careful, if you want that the next map will be correctly loaded, you must check that the map files are in folder  `back/src/Assets/Maps/<your map folder>`.
 The files will be accessible by url `<HOST>/map/files/<your map folder>/...`.
+- If you want to have multi exit, you can create each layer with name "exit".
+Each layer has key `exitSceneUrl` and have tiles what represent exit from another scene.
 ![](doc/images/exit_layer_map.png)

 ### MacOS developers, your environment with Vagrant